MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/Update-MgUserMobileAppTroubleshootingEvent.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ADDITIONALINFORMATION <IMicrosoftGraphKeyValuePair\[]>: A set of string key and string value pairs which provides additional information on the Troubleshooting event
+ADDITIONALINFORMATION <IMicrosoftGraphKeyValuePair[]>: A set of string key and string value pairs which provides additional information on the Troubleshooting event
   - `[Name <String>]`: Name for this key-value pair
   - `[Value <String>]`: Value for this key-value pair

-APPLOGCOLLECTIONREQUESTS <IMicrosoftGraphAppLogCollectionRequest\[]>: The collection property of AppLogUploadRequest.
+APPLOGCOLLECTIONREQUESTS <IMicrosoftGraphAppLogCollectionRequest[]>: The collection property of AppLogUploadRequest.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[CompletedDateTime <DateTime?>]`: Time at which the upload log request reached a terminal state
+  - `[CompletedDateTime <DateTime?>]`: Time at which the upload log request reached a completed state if not completed yet NULL will be returned.
   - `[CustomLogFolders <String[]>]`: List of log folders.
-  - `[ErrorMessage <String>]`: Error message if any during the upload process
+  - `[ErrorMessage <String>]`: Indicates error message if any during the upload process.
   - `[Status <AppLogUploadState?>]`: AppLogUploadStatus

-BODYPARAMETER `<IMicrosoftGraphMobileAppTroubleshootingEvent>`: Event representing a users device application install status.
+BODYPARAMETER <IMicrosoftGraphMobileAppTroubleshootingEvent>: Event representing a users device application install status.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AdditionalInformation <IMicrosoftGraphKeyValuePair[]>]`: A set of string key and string value pairs which provides additional information on the Troubleshooting event
     - `[Name <String>]`: Name for this key-value pair